blockchain-unica/rosetta-smart-contracts/contracts/bet/cardano/aiken/README.md

     // other checks
 }
 ```

-we add a condition that checks if the two signers have updated the new datum (i.e. the new contract state, retrieved by the output associated to the contract) by assigning themselves as the two players:
+We then add a condition that checks if the two signers have updated the new datum (i.e. the new contract state, retrieved by the output associated to the contract) by assigning themselves as the two players:
 ```c++
 and{
     // other checks